ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 ## [Changelog](https://github.com/ahmadawais/cPanel-EasyEngine-Migrate-CLI/blob/master/CHANGELOG.md)

+### Version 1.1.0 — 2016-10-05
+- NEW: Sub domain migration.
+- NEW: Detailed documentation.
+- NEW: Timely memory and space management.
+- FIX: Minor fixes.

+### Version 1.0.1 to 1.0.9 — 2016-10-04
+- NEW: `cemcli` removes the backups both extracted and tar files as soon as it can to save as much space as possible.
+- FIX: Several minor fixes and documentation.

 ### Version 1.0.1 — 2016-10-04
 - NEW: `cemcli` removes the backups both extracted and tar files as soon as it can to save as much space as possible.